Unionville High School (Ontario): Arts Unionville program

 Shortly after, the York Region District School Board removed funding for busing, thus eliminating transportation means for long-distance students attending the program.
 As a result, students were forced to drop out.
 The decision was protested by many parents and students, and after hiring a lawyer, they settled out of court to have funding for bus transportation reinstated for the rest of the 2008–2009 school year.
 Students living in areas not around Unionville were expected to attend arts schools in their own districts.
-As a result, the pool of talent for these programs has significantly declined.
+As a result, the pool of talent for these programs has declined.

 Musical arts

 The Musical Arts department is the biggest section of Arts Unionville at Unionville High School.
 There are four classrooms for music situated in the east wing of the school directly adjacent to the underground link to the Markham Theatre.
 With its strategic placement, it is often said amongst faculty, staff, and students that the Music department is located in its own east wing.

 The Arts Unionville Music program is separated into six categories: piano, winds, strings, vocal, brass, and percussion.